October 2010

 It really doesn't bother me that I'm writing a warning article about one of the nastiest micro-organisms on the planet but, as my mind races, one lone lightning bug flashing his green light, is on the Persian rug at my feet.
 Bugs are easy to eliminate.
 One spray of the bug killer and they're dead.
 That's not the case with Pythiosis.

 In this article, I'm not going to give you all of the tecnical names of this Organism, nor am I going to give you words you can't understand in the medications and treatments of Pythiosis.
-Through my own personal encounters with Pythiosis, talking of it andunderstanding this problem, hopefully I'll make it easier for the lay person to understand.Some horse folks have encountered Pythiosis so this is a warning of the breeding season for Pythium.
+Through my own personal encounters with Pythiosis, talking of it and understanding this problem, hopefully I'll make it easier for the lay person to understand.Some horse folks have encountered Pythiosis so this is a warning of the breeding season for Pythium.
 It is also to make those that need to be aware of the micro-organism and how to prevent it from entering you, your children and your pets.
 Please read on, it is not an epidemic but it is out there and simple measures can prevent infestation.

 Just what is Pythiosis?

 This link is to a horse named Comet that battled and won over Pythiosis.
 The owners went through the war of getting their veternarian to test just for Pythiosis.
 Read their story and get some tecnical words here.
 There are some good pictures of the dammage but I must warn you, they are very graphic and not for the faint of heart.
-As I go along, Raz's link will also be here with his full story.

 http://www.freewebs.com/pythiosis/